apjv05/Projects/README.md

 Each project is stored in its own directory.
 Here's a brief overview:

+    Community Management Bot - keeps track of members and updates and displays values from a database

     sudoku_solver – Randomly generates a sudoku board and solves it with a backtracking algorithm.

     Supermarket Simulator - simulates managing products, customer checkout, supermarket members, and employee management.